formaloo/formaloo-wp-plugin/readme.txt

 Yes, Formaloo supports 50+ most popular tools such as Mailchimp, Google tag manager & Analytics, Microsoft Dynamics, WooCommerce, etc. and with Formaloo API & samples, you can add your own integrations very easily.

-See our <a href="https://api.formaloo.net/docs">API documentation</a> for more information.
+See our <a href="https://en.formaloo.com/developers/">API documentation</a> for more information.

 == Changelog ==

+= 2.0.0.0 =
+- NEW: Full WooCommerce Integration added!
+- Key bug fixes and major improvements

 = 1.7.1.7 =
 - Fix Language Issues